F-1 International Student Tax Return 101

 Do F-1 international students have to pay taxes on OPT?

-Do F-1 international students have to pay taxes on СPT?
+Do F-1 international students have to pay taxes on CPT?

 CPT (Curricular Practical Training) gives international students an opportunity to work in paid internship positions.
-This option is only available for F-1 non-resident alien students.
+This option is available to eligible F-1 students when the work is part of the curriculum and directly related to the student’s major field of study.

 Standard Deduction: Can F-1 students claim it?